kokkos/kokkos-tutorials/README.md

 CMake can build against an installed Kokkos library or download one automatically using `FetchContent`.

-Without any Kokkos already installed in an exercise directory, one can run the following:
+Without any Kokkos already installed, from an exercise directory, one can run the following:

 ```shell
 cmake -B build_dir # -DKokkos_* options